-The employer must control employees' exposure to airborne contaminants and employees' skin contact with those substances identified in Table AC-1 of 5155 and 1528.
-Airborne contaminants suspended in the air can exist in different forms including gases, vapors and particulates (particles of either liquids or solids).
-Table AC-1 contains the Permissible Exposure Limit (PEL) for these substances.
+The employer must control employees' exposures to airborne contaminants and employees' skin contact with those substances identified in Table AC-1 of 5155 and 1528.
+Airborne contaminants suspended in the air can exist in different forms, including gases, vapors, and particulates (particles of either liquids or solids).
+Table AC-1 contains the Permissible Exposure Limits (PELs) for these substances.
 The PEL applies to the sum of the exposures to the substance in the vapor state and from the particulate fraction.
 5155

 Some of the substances listed in Table AC-1 also have specific performance standards, noted in the CSOs and the GISOs, for controlling employee exposure.
-These substances include asbestos (1529); cadmium (1532); lead (1532.1); benzene (5218); methylenedianiline (1535); concrete and masonry materials (1530.1); chromium (VI) (1532.2); carbon monoxide, vinvl chloride (5210); and welding fumes (1536, 1537).
+These substances include asbestos (1529); cadmium (1532); lead (1532.1); benzene (5218); methylenedianiline (1535); beryllium (1535.1); concrete and masonry materials (1530.1); chromium (VI) (1532.2); respirable crystalline silica (1532.3); carbon monoxide (5155); internal combustion engines (1533), vinyl chloride (5210); and welding fumes (1536, 1537).